dansteingart/without_the_hot_air/pages_md/SEwtHA_31.md

 This slow turn-over of the oceans has a crucial consequence: we have

 <img src="figure247.png" width="190" height="482" />
-<span class="figurenumber">Figure 31.3.</span> The arrows show two extra carbon flows produced by burning fossil fuels.
+<div class='caption'><span class="figurenumber">Figure 31.3.</span> The arrows show two extra carbon flows produced by burning fossil fuels.
 There is an imbalance between the 8.4 Gt C/y emissions into the atmosphere from burning fossil fuels and the 2 Gt C/y take-up of CO<sub>2</sub> by the oceans.
-This cartoon omits the less-well quantified flows between atmosphere, soil, vegetation, and so forth.
+This cartoon omits the less-well quantified flows between atmosphere, soil, vegetation, and so forth.</div>

 enough fossil fuels to seriously influence the climate over the next 1000 years.